Rephasing invariant structure of CP phase for simplified mixing matrices in Fritzsch--Xing parametrization: Explicit rephasing transformation of the Fritzsch--Xing parametrization

-As in previous studies, we perform an explicit rephasing transformation by solving for the unknown phases $\g_{Li}$ and $\g_{Ri}$.
+As in previous studies \cite{Yang:2025dkm, Yang:2025qlg, Yang:2026ulu}, we perform an explicit rephasing transformation by solving for the unknown phases $\g_{Li}$ and $\g_{Ri}$.
 The five conditions to be solved are

-Due to the overall phase freedom, one phase remains unsolved.
+Due to the freedom of the overall phase, one phase remains unsolved.
 By leaving $\g_{R3}$ as the unsolved variable, $\g_{R3}$ cancels between the left and right phase matrices.
 As a result, the explicit rephasing transformation is given by

-We find that the explicit rephasing transformation ultimately amounts to trivializing five phases.
-By actually performing the rephasing and converting to the FX parametrization,
+We find that the transformation ultimately amounts to trivializing five phases.
+By actually performing the explicit rephasing and converting to the FX parametrization,

 the four nontrivial arguments are written by the angles of unitarity triangles

 Since $U_{e3}, U_{\m 3}, U_{\t 3}, - U_{\t 2}$ and $- U_{\t 1}$ carry no arguments in the FX parametrization, the validity of relations is manifest from the rephasing invariance.